Alex-exe-dev/income-and-expenditure-manager/README.md

 This project is also avaiable as a Docker container: https://hub.docker.com/repository/docker/aleexedev/aerw-site

 # Make this a https service instead of http
-Currently it only creates a http server but you can easily change it to be a https server by changing line 2 to
+Currently it only creates a http server but you can easily change it to be a https server by changing line 2 to:

 ```const Https = require('https')```